ReginaldErzoah/Excel-Projects/README.md

-##EXCEL PROJECTS

 These are Data Analytics Projects executed in Excel.
-The Excel Workbooks in this Repository contains the Analysis Summary, Dashboard & Wprking Data.
+The Excel Workbooks in this Repository contains the Analysis Summary, Dashboard & Working Data.

 ### 1. Bike Sales Project
 This a Customer Behaviour Analysis to understand the reasons for data purchase.